 |/nh||Bypass running the Hwinfo.exe program at 0 percent files and RunOnce.|

 |/nm||Ignore the CPU type check and install anyway.
 For example, Windows 98 will complain if the processor is a 486SX (like anyone is using one today), this option lets Windows install anyway|

 |/nx||Bypass the check for which version of SETUP.EXE is running.|

 |/NTLDR||Allow installation even if a prior version of Windows is not found.
 This is typically used when installing a new drive, and the PC came with a crippled OEM version of Windows that will refuse to install.|

 a string of one or more options onto the Setup detection manager, separated

-switches document for more details.
+by semicolons.
 Some of the more useful options

 /p b Prompt before running each detection module